Adarsh3thy/CMPE275-CloudEventCenter/README.md

 them of the cancellation.

 ### Reports
-i) System Report
+- System Report
 System event report: available to every user.
 This report shows the following numbers of from the last 90 days (based on the current virtual time):
-a) Number of created events (based on creation time) and the percentage of paid events.
+  - Number of created events (based on creation time) and the percentage of paid events.
-b) Number of canceled events (based on registration deadline) and total number of participation requests (regardless of approval or not) divided by the total number of minimum participants for such events.
+  - Number of canceled events (based on registration deadline) and total number of participation requests (regardless of approval or not) divided by the total number of minimum participants for such events.
-c) Number of finished events (based on finishing time), and the average number of participants of these events.
+  - Number of finished events (based on finishing time), and the average number of participants of these events.

-ii) Participation report.
+- Participation report.
-a) Number of signed-up events (based on singing-up time).
+  - Number of signed-up events (based on singing-up time).
-b) Number of rejects and approvals (based respective action time).
+  - Number of rejects and approvals (based respective action time).
-c) Number of finished events (based on finishing time).
+  - Number of finished events (based on finishing time).

-iii) Organizer Report
+- Organizer Report
-a) Number of created events (based on creation time) and the percentage of paid events.
+  - Number of created events (based on creation time) and the percentage of paid events.
-b) Number of canceled events (based on registration deadline) and total number of participation requests (regardless of approval or not) divided by the total number of minimum participants for such events.
+  - Number of canceled events (based on registration deadline) and total number of
+  - participation requests (regardless of approval or not) divided by the total number of minimum participants for such events.
-c) Number of finished events (based on finishing time), and the average number of participants of these events.
+  - Number of finished events (based on finishing time), and the average number of participants of these events.
-d) Number of paid events finished (based on finishing time) and total revenue from these events.
+  - Number of paid events finished (based on finishing time) and total revenue from these events.

-Handout:
+#### Handout:
 https://docs.google.com/document/d/1I5RzW8oSG8j-u7z76YcrkVTgaqDQ3ExZfRD3iTy8cvw/edit

 Draft Design: https://drive.google.com/drive/folders/1nwJnsl13Zx9kprfa8WlMa7blzWVfL8rS?usp=sharing